sagardhadke/LockQR/README.md

-## We use all this library in this lock QR Code app
+## We use all this library in this LockQR Code app

 QR Code Generator